Learning to Reach, Swim, Walk and Fly in One Trial: Data-Driven Control with Scarce Data and Side Information: Introduction

-Model-free~\cite{mnih2015human,oh2016control,lillicrap2015continuous,mnih2016asynchronous,schulman2015high} and model-based~\cite{nagabandi2018neural,deisenroth2011pilco, gu2016continuous, boedecker2014approximate, levine2014learning,ko2009gp} RL algorithms have been widely used for data-driven control of unknown systems.
-Model-free algorithms can achieve high performance at the expense of high sample complexity~\cite{schulman2015high}.
-These approaches do not exploit side information from laws of physics to reduce their sample complexities.
-Besides, it has been shown that neural networks often struggle to learn~\cite{greydanus2019hamiltonian} invariant properties of physical systems and other qualitative properties.
-Model-based algorithms are generally regarded as more data-efficient~\cite{deisenroth2013survey} than model-free ones at the expense of conservativeness, low-dimensional task limitations, and significant bias due to modeling errors~\cite{nagabandi2018neural}.
-In contrast, the algorithm developed in this paper can work with data from only the system's current trajectory, and increases the data efficiency through side information.
+Model-free~\citep{mnih2015human,oh2016control,lillicrap2015continuous,mnih2016asynchronous,schulman2015high} and model-based~\citep{nagabandi2018neural,deisenroth2011pilco, gu2016continuous, boedecker2014approximate, levine2014learning,ko2009gp} RL algorithms have been widely used for data-driven control of complex systems.
+Model-free algorithms can achieve high performance at the expense of high sample complexity~\citep{schulman2015high} while model-based algorithms are more data-efficient but are conservative and generally achieve lower performance than model free approaches.
+In contrast, our algorithm can work with data from only the system's current trajectory, and increases the data efficiency through side informationon the dynamics.

-Several approaches for data-driven control combine model predictive control with system identification~\cite{korda2018linear,kaiser2018sparse,proctor2016dynamic} or data-driven reachable set estimation~\cite{devonport2020data,haesaert2017data,chakrabarty2018data}.
-These approaches achieve system identification through sparse regression over a library of nonlinear functions~\cite{kaiser2018sparse}, spectral properties of the collected data~\cite{proctor2016dynamic}, Koopman theory~\cite{korda2018linear}, or Gaussian processes~\cite{krause2011contextual}.
-The approaches in~\cite{devonport2020data,haesaert2017data,chakrabarty2018data} achieve data-driven estimation of the reachable sets of partially unknown dynamics using either supervised learning~\cite{chakrabarty2018data} or Gaussian process-based algorithms~\cite{haesaert2017data, devonport2020data}.
-They provide only probabilistic guarantees of the correctness of the computed reachable sets while our algorithm computes correct over-approximations.
-Furthermore, in their current forms, none of the above approaches can incorporate side information.
-The authors in~\cite{franckACC} empirically demonstrate that a learning algorithm with side information outperforms these approaches in terms of computation time and suboptimality of the control.
-Thus, our approach is guaranteed to inherit such properties. }